shannenye/daily-planner/README.md

 -   Project requirements for searching and sorting are supposed to be done locally, therefore you can find the implementation as selectors in the `dashboard.selectors.ts` file

+### Features

+-   User can sort by assignee by clicking the `Assignee` table header.
+First click will sort the rows by A -> Z using lastname firstname.
+Second click will flip the triangle facing down and will sort by Z -> A

+-   User can sort by due date by clicking the `Due Date` table header.
+First click will sort by closest due date -> furthest due date.
+Second click will flip the triangle facing down and will sort by furthest date -> closest date

+-   User can sort by stage by clicking the `Stage` table header.
+First click will sort alphabetically A -> Z. Second click will flip te triangle facing down and will sort by Z -> A.

+-   User can sort by priority by clicking the `Priority` table header.
+First click will sort by highest priority -> lowest priority.
+Second click will flip the triangle facing down and will sort by lowest priority -> highest priority.

+-   An extra feature is the ability to select/unselect ticket priority by clcking on the ticket's flag svg :)

+-   User can drag and drop rows.
+Rows are contrained to its container

+-   Search currently looks for ticket titles.
+User can search for part of a word or the whole word.
+For example `final` and `finalize` should both return two results for the ticket titles with the word `finalize`.
+User may also sort the table columns after the search as well.
+For best practices, existing sorts are cleared when a search is done.
+All feature above work after a search is made.
+Try it out!

 ### Extras

 -   [] Use an API that supports paging and implement pagination on the table